 Example #8: Where the Wild Things Are (By Maurice Sendak)

 In this book, Max is, to be honest, a completely terrible little boy.
 He runs around and yells at his mother, threatening to cannibalize her.
 His mother then, in a fit of irony that only a few caught in grade school, puts him to bed without any dinner.

-In this tear worthy book that almost every little girl read around fourth grade, the Man in the Yellow Suit calls the Tuck’s criminals.
+In this tear-worthy book that almost every little girl read around fourth grade, the Man in the Yellow Suit calls the Tucks criminals.
 Later on in the novel it is revealed that he is the one who is a criminal.

-11. The Princess Bride by William Goldman
+Example #11: The Princess Bride (By William Goldman)

 In this novel (and the movie), Wesley kidnaps Buttercup, beats Fezzick and Inigo, and faces the Sicilian with poison.
-When the two drink from the poisoned cups, only Sicilian dies.
+When the two drink from the poisoned cups, only the Sicilian dies.
 While everyone thinks that Wesley has outsmarted him, it turns out that was just because Wesley has a tolerance to iocane powder.